bernwo/BernDirac/README.md

 # BernDirac
 A Mathematica package for doing quantum mechanics/quantum computing computation in the Dirac notation.
+It utilises the built-in Mathematica "Ket[]" and "Bra[]" aliases.

 The package was written in Mathematica version 12.2 in Windows 10.

 # Example
 The only file you need is [BernDirac.wl](https://github.com/bernie-wu/BernDirac/blob/main/BernDirac.wl).
 A Mathematica notebook .nb file showing examples of how to use this package can be found in the [Example](https://github.com/bernie-wu/BernDirac/tree/main/Example) folder.